ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

 Running ntopng as a Daemon
 ==========================

 Ntopng can be run in daemon mode on Unix systems and optionally be run automatically on system startup.
-Daemon execution and status are controlled using the script :code:`/etc/init.d/ntopng`.
-The script is installed automatically on Unix systems as it is part of any standard ntopng installation procedure.
-Newer systems that support systemd use :code:`systemctl` to control daemon execution an status.
+Daemon execution and status are controlled with systemd using the :code:`systemctl` script.
+The systemd script is installed automatically on Unix systems as it is part of any standard ntopng installation procedure.

 Daemon Configuration File
 -------------------------

 Ntopng configuration file is required when running it as a daemon.
 The configuration file has to be named :code:`ntopng.conf` and must be placed under :code:`/etc/ntopng/`.
 The interested reader can find above and example of a configuration file.
 A default configuration file is created by default when installing ntopng from any binary package.

 Automatic Daemon Startup on Boot
 --------------------------------

 In order to launch ntopng daemon automatically on system startup, an empty file ntopng.start must be created in the same directory of the configuration files.
 Therefore, the directory will contain both the configuration and the startup files

 .. code:: bash